Renewable Integration Study (RIS)

 Appendix C – Variability and Uncertainty

-For further information, feedback or suggestions on engagement activities, and lodgement of written submissions, please contact AEMO’s Future Energy Systems team at FutureEnergy@aemo.com.au.
+For further information, or queries regarding the Renewable Integration Study, please contact AEMO’s Future Energy Systems team at FutureEnergy@aemo.com.au.